lichengunc/speaker_listener_reinforcer/README.md

 Current code only support referring expression geneneration given ground-truth bounding-box (with label).
 It shouldn't take too much effort to finish this.
 Just add some more functions inside DetsLoader.lua

+Conclusion
+====
+The joint training of speaker and listener is helpful to each other.
+Though this is not reflected in this repo as we only show the joint training results, we refer readers to check our CVPR2017 [paper](https://arxiv.org/abs/1612.09542) to check this improvement over single speaker or single listener.
+Generally, ``+MMI'' gives additional boost on speaker, but this has no effect on listener.
+Overall the reinforcer has some effect but less than incorporating speaker.
+The joint training of all three modules make the best results so far.

+The difference between master and refcocog2 is we forbid sampling different-type objects (by stopping their gradient backpropagation) in refcocog2.
+The sampling of different-type objects is good for ground-truth comprehension for all three datasets, but make awkward performance on refcocog's detections.
+To be investigated...

+Future work involves larger dataset collection.